 Getting involved on trending topics to take advantage of social media flow is tempting, but be away from it.

-Internet has given us freedom to choose what we want to read and from whom.
-If your followers have interest in a particular topic, they will prefer to read about it from a popular industry source than you.
+Internet has given us the freedom to choose what we want to read and from whom.
+If your followers have an interest in a particular topic, they will prefer to read about it from a popular industry source than you.

 What your followers expect is to get useful information related to your business and industry with sprinkles of interesting useful content.
-Your followers subscribe you to listen relevant information from you, don’t disappoint them with irrelevant off topic posts.
+Your followers subscribe you to listen to relevant information from you, don’t disappoint them with irrelevant off topic posts.